Wanda Brister: Biography

 Born in Houma, Louisiana, she has appeared throughout the Americas, Europe, and South America.
 She matriculated at Loyola University of the South, studying with Patricia Brooks Etienne (Havranek).
 It was here she made her unofficial debut in 1978 as Maddalena in act 4 of Rigoletto, opposite Anthony Laciura as the Duke of Mantua.
 Two years later, she sang the Zia Principessa in Suor Angelica at Loyola.
 She holds degrees from the University of Southern Mississippi and the University of Louisiana, Lafayette where she worked with Patrick Shelby, a student of Andrew White and Sidney Dietch.

 She served as an apprentice at the New Orleans Opera Association (where she made her professional debut in 1981 as Mistress Benson in Lakmé) before attending the Academy of Vocal Arts, Philadelphia, where she then was an apprentice with the Opera Company of Philadelphia.
 After several years of work as a professional singer and beginning her life as a university professor, she pursued and completed a Doctor of Musical Arts degree at University of Nevada, Las Vegas, where she studied with renowned vocal repertoire scholar Carol Kimball.
-Her dissertation topic was "The Songs of Madeleine Dring: Organizing a Posthumous Legacy."
+Her dissertation topic was entitled "The Songs of Madeleine Dring: Organizing a Posthumous Legacy."

-Brister studied under Nell Rankin from 1984-1990, a 24-year veteran of the Metropolitan Opera who had studied with Madame Jeanne Lorraine, a student of Manuel Garcia II.
+Brister studied under Nell Rankin from 1984 to 1990, a 24-year veteran of the Metropolitan Opera who had studied with Madame Jeanne Lorraine, a student of Manuel Garcia II.
 Brister also worked with Beverly Wolff, who spent many years at New York City Opera, San Francisco Opera, Dallas, and all of the major symphony orchestras in the United States.
 Among others, Beverly had been a student of Sidney Dietch and Lila Edwards.
 Brister coached with Enrico Di Giuseppe, a tenor from the Metropolitan Opera in the early 1990s.
 She appeared with the Opera Orchestra of New York, Opera Company of Philadelphia, Baltimore Opera, Opera Theatre of Saint Louis, New York Opera Ensemble, Annapolis Opera, Pittsburgh Opera Theater, Connecticut Grand Opera, New England Lyric Operetta, Jefferson Performing Arts Society, Lyric Opera of Waco, Shreveport Opera, etc., and orchestras in New York, Pennsylvania, Connecticut, Louisiana, Florida, Arizona, West Virginia, and New Hampshire.
 She has sung over 200 recitals in 43 states and brought this literature to festivals in Brazil, Bulgaria, Canada, England, Germany, Hungary, Italy, Lithuania, Poland, Russia, and Ukraine.